 Understanding local customs is one of the hardest parts of settling into any new country.

-Sometimes the more similar your culture seems on the surface, the harder it can be to understand subtle social differences.
+Sometimes the more similar your culture seems to the 'Kiwi' culture, the harder it can be to understand subtle social differences.

 We describe ourselves as ‘friendly but reserved’ and ‘open but respectful’.
-Putting a finger on what exactly that means can be hard, so expect to feel a bit confused.
-Give it time and be patient, and eventually you will come to understand just how New Zealanders work.
+It can be hard to know what exactly that means, so expect to feel a bit confused.
+Give it time and be patient.
+Eventually you will come to understand just how New Zealanders ("Kiwis") work.

-NZ On Air, the government agency that funds our broadcasting services, has a collection of TV programmes, films and music videos produced in New Zealand.
+NZ On Air, the government agency that funds our broadcasting services, has a collection of TV programmes, films, music videos and web series produced in New Zealand.
 They come with introductory notes that will help you explore our culture.

 Ask and watch

-Don’t be afraid to ask someone to explain anything you find confusing.
-It’s the quickest way to learn and you’ll find we’re quite approachable and willing to help.
+Watch what people do here and do not be afraid to ask someone to explain anything you find confusing.
+It is the quickest way to learn.
+You will find that we are quite approachable and willing to help.

-You can also ask Kiwis to tell you if you’re doing something that isn’t appropriate.
+You can also ask Kiwis to let you know if you are doing something that is not appropriate.

-Sharing food is a traditional Kiwi way of bringing people together in a relaxing atmosphere.
+Sharing food is a common Kiwi way of bringing people together in a relaxing atmosphere.

-It’s common to contribute to this hospitality, bringing food or wine to share.
+It is common to contribute to this hospitality by bringing food or wine to share.
 If the host says “don’t bring anything”, you can still bring a small gift.

 New Zealanders have a relaxed attitude to invitations.
 Sometimes people will say they are coming to a party and not turn up.
-Don’t take it personally.
+Do not take it personally.

 Coffee and tea are an important part of Kiwi socialising.
-If you visit someone’s home you’ll usually be offered a coffee or tea, and “going out for coffee” (even if you drink tea) is a regular event.
+If you visit someone’s home you will usually be offered a coffee or tea.
+"Going out for coffee” (even if you drink tea) is a regular event.

-We have a drinking culture, but it is fine to have a non alcoholic drink when you are socialising.
+We have a drinking culture in New Zealand, but it is fine to have non-alcoholic drinks when you are socialising.

 The legal age for buying alcohol in New Zealand is 18.
 There are strict rules against providing alcohol for people under that age.

-Smoking is increasingly rare in New Zealand and prohibited in public buildings, including bars and restaurants.
+Smoking is increasingly rare in New Zealand and is prohibited in public buildings, including bars and restaurants.

-Generally people are expected to smoke outside.
-If you want to smoke, it’s polite to ask the people around you if they mind, even if you are outside.
+Generally, people are expected to smoke outside.
+If you want to smoke, it is polite to ask the people around you if they mind, even if you are outside.

 There is a programme called Quitline to help people who want to give up smoking.
 Call 0800 778 778 for details.